Motorcycle helmet in India – All in one buying guide

 Myth 6: Helmets restrict airflow and make riding uncomfortable.

-Fact: Modern helmets are designed with advanced ventilation systems that allow for adequate airflow, preventing overheating and discomfort during long rides.
+Fact: Modern helmets have advanced ventilation systems that allow adequate airflow, preventing overheating and discomfort during long rides.
 Many helmets have adjustable vents to customize airflow based on personal preferences and riding conditions.

-Myth 7: Helmets make you look like a dork.
+Myth 7: Motorcycle helmets make you look like a dork.

-Fact: Two Wheeler helmets come in various styles and designs to suit individual tastes.
-There are many stylish and attractive helmets available in India.
+Fact: Two wheeler helmet come in various styles, types & designs to suit individual tastes.
+Many stylish and attractive helmets are available in India.

-Myth 8: I’m a careful rider, so I don’t need to wear a helmet.
+Myth 8: I’m a careful rider, so I don’t need a helmet.

 Fact: No one plans to crash, but accidents can happen even to the most cautious riders.
 It is always best to wear a helmet to protect yourself from serious injury in the event of an accident.